MJKowalewski/extinction-review-appendices/README.md

 Appendices for Kowalewski et al. Extinctions 2023

 This repository contains appendices for the following publication:
 Kowalewski M, Nawrot R, Scarponi D, Tomašových A, Zuschin M (2023) Marine conservation palaeobiology: What does the late Quaternary fossil record tell us about modern-day extinctions and biodiversity threats?
-Extinction, revised manuscript.
+Cambridge Prisms: Extinction, revised manuscript, submitted 8/15/2023.

 The following appendices are included: